spyGra/MERN_ToDoList-MongoDB-ExpressJS-ReactJS-NodeJS-main/README.md

 ## Usage

-When the page first loads, the user will see an empty row that says "Please add a new task..".
+When the page first loads the user can Login or Register.
+Then the user will see an empty row that says "Please add a new task..".
 The user can add a todo clicking "Add" button.
 The user can edit the todo simply by clicking on it.
 The user can delete, update, complete or un-complete a todo.